jackalope-code/stream-overlay/README.md

 - Bundle for faster deployment
 - Image uploading?
 More secure to manage from the app, but managing uploads and storage becomes a concern.
 - I think an image/resource approval interface would be cool and open up options to engage with more users.
+- Stretch features
+  - Drawing?
+  - Drag to resize?
+  - More advanced image editing?

 ## Troubleshooting
 - If objects are not working or nothing is letting you drag it, make sure the server is running and connected properly.
 Server error statuses would be good to add in the future.